infrapedia/infrapedia.com/client/README.md

 - buyMessageFormatter helper function needed to be updated
 - Doesn't make sense to have fiberPairs on the sidebar so we removed it
 - Blog link on navbar doesn't have to open on a new tab
+- Create section was not unlocking submit button

 ## Version 2.1.3